 The HayWired Connection: Societal consequences of earthquakes

-As we complete Volume 3, Societal Consequences, we find ourselves in unprecedented times, with a pandemic changing daily life, wildfires raging around California, and protests for racial justice.
+Volume 3, Societal Consequences, is now complete.
+Today, we find ourselves in unprecedented times, with a pandemic changing daily life, wildfires raging around California, and clear signals that disasters disproportionately impact communities at risk in our state.
 Yet we can also use this time to reflect on the many investments in earthquake readiness we’ve already made, and to engage on the research finding in areas such as:

 - understand the societal impacts when buildings and infrastructure are damaged